Town Appointed Boards and Committees

 Term: Two-year term

 Fort Macleod Housing Committee

-The Fort Macleod Housing Committees objective is to increase capacity for action on the continuum of housing in Fort Macleod, to facilitate partnerships and collaborative planning toward the effective development of housing strategies in Fort Macleod through working sub-committees, and to assist Town Council in the development of a community Community Housing Action Plan.
+About: The Fort Macleod Housing Committees’ objective is to increase capacity for action on the continuum of housing in Fort Macleod, to facilitate partnerships and collaborative planning toward the effective development of housing strategies in Fort Macleod through working sub-committees, and to assist Town Council in the development of a community Community Housing Action Plan.

-This committee meets the third Tuesday at 12:00 pm (noon) at the G.R.Davis Administration Building.
-It is compromised of two Town of Fort Macleod Councillors, representatives from the Willow Creek Foundation, Foothills Centre, FCSS, Alberta Health Services, Kids First Family Center, the Real Estate Community, and two community members.
+Membership: The Fort Macleod Housing Committee is compromised of two Town of Fort Macleod Councillors, representatives from the Willow Creek Foundation, Foothills Centre, FCSS, Alberta Health Services, Kids First Family Center, the Real Estate Community, and two community members.

 Built Heritage Advisory Board